lucide-icons/lucide/docs/guide/basics/sizing.md

 ### Dynamically change the icon size based on the font size

 It is possible to resize icons based on font size.
-This can be accomplished by using the `em`s to resize based on font size.
-See this [MDN article](https://developer.mozilla.org/en-US/docs/Web/CSS/font-size#ems) about ems.
+This can be achieved using the `em` unit.
+See this [MDN article](https://developer.mozilla.org/en-US/docs/Web/CSS/font-size#ems) for more information on the `em` unit.

 <Sandpack
   template="react"